6 months ago

 To celebrate the final week of breast cancer awareness month and our commitment to supporting scientific research into the causes of breast cancer, we are delighted to announce the awarding of two new research grants totalling almost £200,000.
-The research projects will be led by Professor Valerie Speirs, and by Dr Michael Antoniou, and will fund two three-year PhD studentships, whose research will investigate the effects of bisphenols on breast cancer risk.
+The research projects will be led by Professor Valerie Speirs and by Dr Michael Antoniou.
+They will fund two three-year PhD studentships whose research will investigate the effects of bisphenols on breast cancer risk.

 1. Evaluating the effects of Bisphenol A on breast cancer development